-26. Rickettsae
+26. Rickettsiae

 Practical: Urinary tract infections.
-Bacterial sexually
+Bacterial

-transmitted diseases (STD)
+sexually transmitted diseases (STD)

 Lecture: 27.
-Mycology I
+Antibiotic policy

-28. Mycology II
+28. Mycology I

-Practical: Central nervous system diseases caused by
+Practical: Central nervous system diseases

-bacteria
+caused by bacteria

 Lecture: 29.
+Mycology II

-Normal microbial flora of the human body.
+30. Normal microbial flora of the human body.

-Nosocomial infections 30.
-Consultation Practical: Consultation
+Nosocomial infections Practical: Consultation

 The student is required to attend the practices.
 The Department may refuse to sign the students' Lecture book if they are absent from more than two practices in a semester.
 Missed practice may be made up in the practice with another group only in the same week.
 During the 1st semester, two mid-semester tests are written.
 Students are offered an ESE grade based on the cumulative score of the two mid-semester tests.
 Those who are below the passing level or who are not satisfied with the offered grade, must sit for an oral end of semester examination (ESE) (A-chance) during the examination period.
-In the 2nd semester two additional tests are to be written by the student.
-At the end of the 2nd semester the student is required to take the final examination (FE), based on the whole material taught in Medical Microbiology.
+The ESE consists of a written entry test and an oral examination (there is no practical part).
+In the 2nd semester, two additional tests are to be written by the student.
+At the end of the 2nd semester, the student is required to take the final examination (FE), based on the whole material taught in Medical Microbiology.
 The student's performance will be assessed on a five-grade scale.
-The FE consists of a written entry test and an oral examination, consisting of three theoretical and one practical question.
+The FE consists of a written entry test and an oral examination, consisting of three theoretical and one practical questions.
 A list of questions and the examination rules will be announced in the Department at the beginning of the 2nd semester.